badgerman11/MMM-SmokedMirror/README.md

 ```
 ### StationID
 Go to your station at [GIOŚ](http://powietrze.gios.gov.pl/pjp/station/search)
-Use the part behind current/station_details/info/ for your station.
+Use the part behind /station_details/info/ for your station.
 For example http://powietrze.gios.gov.pl/pjp/current/station_details/info/544 would be:
 ```
-	location: 544
+	stationID: 544
 ```

 You may want to set the following options in the config section as well: